insomnimus/mtag/readme.md

 This tool is written in rust, so get a rust toolchain on your system and you're good.

-mtag I haven't released mtag to crates.io yet, so for now you have two options:
+I haven't released mtag to crates.io yet, so for now you have two options:

 ## Install After Git Clone